joshbeckman/notes/about.md

 ### Unreleased
 * change styling/colors by season
 * Move webmentions into static ingestion and rendering
-* featured image on post
+* featured image on posts
-* photo gallery support
 * move content markup into liquid filters instead of liquid logic
 * make backlinks and related/same-source rendering more efficient
 - Sitemap page
-- Rotating image on homepage
+- Random image on homepage

+### 2023-12-29
+* Photo gallery and zoom support
+- Linking books via Amazon ASIN (though we hate Amazon, it's all we can get from Readwise's API)

 ### 2023-12-27
 - New theme implemented (major simplification)